OlehKulykov/OKJSONParser/README.md

 <br>

 So in result: for the current moment OKJSONParser is ~30% faster in Release mode than NSJSONSerialization.
-For improving this results any optimizations and suggestions are welcome.
+<b>For improving this results any optimizations and suggestions are welcome.</b>